The blessing amidst brokenness

 A tribe knows how to step in and rally for my cause and I for theirs.
 We don’t even have to ask once they are aware, they offer.
 As members we have rights and privileges within one another’s lives as family and strive to exhibit and execute kindness.
 These are the folks who show up and are present when they can be.
 They sit with you in the ERs, wait for results, pray, stand at gravesites, take long walks, let you talk it out, take you on a drive or invite you out for a burger.
 The incredible list goes on.

 Tribes are the Godsent folks who pick up the pieces of the brokenness, sweep the floor of the sorrows and just walk alongside during difficult times.
 But in good times when tides turn upward, they celebrate successes, support, affirm, share, empower, congratulate and are genuinely happy when another member thrives.
 They do all they can to help us grow and excel – despite challenging situations.
 They can read heartache without us saying a single word.
 If there is a disagreement, we separate for a time and then reunite even stronger because we know we can.
 Apologies are not afar off because as members of this tribe we value relationships as a commodity — as assets.
-Though in reality this is not always the case, we all have imperfections and that in and of itself is a gift we can learn from.
+There is deep care and value even in differences that are hopefully short-lived.
+Though in reality we all have imperfections and that in and of itself is a gift we can learn from.
 Each path differs and that’s valid with the bends in the road.

 Grief is grief no matter what form it takes in our lives.
 Whether it is the loss of a loved one, a divorce, broken relationship, health issue, caregiving, empty nest, or job loss, etc…. the tribe is ok with our hurts, our shortcomings, growing pains and humanity.
 They become family, they know us and sympathize with what we are going through after a supportive talk.
 They are simply there and have our best interest in mind.
 Even when we embark on making poor decisions they execute tough love like any good, big sister or brother would.
 They want to protect us from harm and heartache and are trustworthy as they give advice.
 It’s important to point out that this is reciprocal – and it works like a well-oiled machine.
 They give of themselves with respect for healthy boundaries even if ours are weak.
 We all are flawed beings and recognize limitations that makes us all human.
 We can’t take one another for granted as roles in life change and kindness a priority.